In 1989, Judith Rankin and Leslie Gensburg founded the Northeast Kingdom Classical Series when

 Classical Series became an independent nonprofit in 2000.
 It continues to be an all-volunteer-run

 organization.
-Leslie and Judy continue to be very active volunteers, along with committee members
+Leslie continues to be a very active volunteer, along with committee members

 David Askren, Linda Bishop, Leslie Fredette and Amy Wheeler.
 Until her retirement, Lucy Haworth